agile-ts/documentation/docs/packages/core/features/collection/Introduction.md

 - **2.** The _function_ way, where a function, which has the Collection as the first parameter, returns the configuration object.
-  This gives us more freedom in configuring Instances like Groups, since we have access to the Collection and can create them on our own.
+  This gives us more freedom in configuring Instances like Groups, because we have access to the Collection and can create them on our own.
      ```ts
      const Collection = App.createCollection((collection) => ({
        key: 'dummyCollection',